 Allen retrieved his laptop and a cable from the other room.
 He reached around the back of the kettle, finding a little slot with his fingers, warm from the boil.
 He plugged it into his laptop.

 The kettle started humming again, louder than before.
 Then, after about thirty seconds, it stopped.
-“Alright, Allen, I’ve completed fair premium calculations for the townhomes you were assigned today.
-The data is available on your laptop.
+“Alright, Allen, I’ve finished your work.
 And, your water is ready.”

 “You really did all that?”